rakkyo150/BeatSaber-SaberTailor/readme.md

 - **Minimum**: `5`
 - **Maximum**: `100`

 Adjusts the length of the trail on the saber.
-This option *does not* disable score submission.

 ### Grip Position (Left + Right)